logiquants/Logiquants-Website/content/terms-and-conditions.md

 <div style="display: inline"><p>‎________________________________________<br>
 contact@logiquants.ca<br>
-ADDRESS GOES HERE, Toronto, ON, M5J 1C4</p></div>
+ADDRESS GOES HERE, Toronto, ON, M5J 1C4</p>
-‎
+‎<br>

-You can also contact us through the feedback form available on our Site.
+<br>You can also contact us through the feedback form available on our Site.

-Effective Date: 24th day of May, 2022
+Effective Date: 24th day of May, 2022</div>